evannorton/EvanMMO.com/README.md

 # EvanMMO.com

-This website is a hub for EvanMMO's content creation and gamedev.
-It is made using the [t3 stack](https://create.t3.gg/).
-The app is hosted on Vercel and the database is hosted on AWS RDS.
+This website is a hub for Evan's content creation and gamedev.
+It is developed with [t3 stack](https://create.t3.gg/).